mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 nothing # hide
 ```

+!!! note "Info"
+    We suggest that readers refer to the tutorial on [Least Absolute Value Estimation](@ref DCSELAVTutorials) for insights into the implementation.

 ---

 ## [Measurement Set Update](@id DCMeasurementsAlterationManual)
-After establishing the `Measurement` composite type using the [`measurement`](@ref measurement) function, users gain the capability to incorporate new measurement devices or update existing ones.
+After establishing the `Measurement` type using the [`measurement`](@ref measurement) function, users gain the capability to incorporate new measurement devices or update existing ones.

 Once updates are completed, users can seamlessly progress towards generating the `DCStateEstimation` type using the [`dcWlsStateEstimation`](@ref dcWlsStateEstimation) or [`dcLavStateEstimation`](@ref dcLavStateEstimation) function.
 Ultimately, resolving the DC state estimation is achieved through the utilization of the [`solve!`](@ref solve!(::PowerSystem, ::DCStateEstimation{LinearWLS{Normal}})) function:
 ```@example WLSDCStateEstimationSolution